ByteBard58/Exoplanet_Classifier/README.md

 This demonstrates that the upgraded stacking classifier maintains strong performance on confirmed and false positive classes, with room for improvement on candidate predictions.
 The model balances **accuracy, generalization, and class fairness**, making it reliable for preliminary exoplanet classification tasks.

 ---

+### Note
+Despite extensive experimentation, this represents the current performance ceiling achievable with the available data.
+Numerous optimizations were explored — including hyperparameter tuning, feature scaling, class rebalancing, and ensemble variations — yet further improvements beyond ~0.75 accuracy were not observed.
+This indicates a **data limitation rather than a model limitation**, as the features may not carry additional separable information for higher classification accuracy.

+The research process behind this version involved significant model testing and fine-tuning efforts (see `research.ipynb`).

+**Suggestions and improvements are highly welcome** — contributions or insights from the community could help push the model beyond its present boundary.

+---